BenoitMorel/AleRax/README.md

 * A Linux or MacOS environnement
 * gcc 5.0 or >
 * CMake 3.6 or >
-* MPI (optional, but required if you want to use parallelization)
+* MPI (required if you want to use parallelization)

 ## Installation